Seniors Guide to Fighting Fraud

 - You may be told the odds of winning increase when “group purchases” of lottery tickets are made.

-- Credit card numbers or checking account numbers are requested.
+- Credit card numbers, checking account numbers, prepaid card numbers, or gift cards are requested.

 Foreign lotteries are illegal in Minnesota and violate state and federal laws.

 Personal and Medical Safety Product Scams